 The elements of trail maintenance are not very difficult to define.
 When the responsibility and the work force is one and the same, all the planning, organizing, staffing, logistic support, tools, supplies, and budgeting is in one set of hands.
 Each of these management and organization efforts are critical and must be incorporated from the front end of any project to ensure clarity and success.

-Organized in 1973 in Montana, BCHA volunteer contributions nationwide for the past year was $11,450,000.
+Organized in 1973 in Montana, BCHA volunteer contributions nationwide reach into the millions of dollars every year.
 The role of BCHA is to provide help and assistance, but the ultimate responsibility for trails management remained with the agencies.
 BCHA units have worked hard to develop sustainable programs to provide effective and efficient volunteer support on this model.

 The opportunity provided on the Shasta-Trinity National Forest was to develop a sustainable partnership among the California Conservation Corps (CCC), U.S. Forest Service (USFS), and Backcountry Horsemen of America (BCHA).
 As in any business arrangement it is vitally important that a meeting of the minds of all the key players takes place, with the goals clearly articulated and understood.
 The process that has evolved over years ensures that each partner will do what has been agreed to.
 It is this trust and confidence in a mutual benefit that we are all seeking and willing to work hard for.